Classes, Day Courses, Events, and Retreats

 Teachers at the Temple

 Christian Gauthier is the Education Program Coordinator at Kadampa Meditation Center Florida and has been practicing Kadampa Buddhism for 8 years.
 He is known for his joyful and gentle teachings.
 He is a resident at KMC Florida and is a student on the Teacher Training Program.
-He has dedicated himself in the service of others by supporting KMC Florida in many ways.
-His love for meditation and helping others has a positive impact on everyone he meets.
+He teaches intro meditation classes every Wednesdays and our Kid’s Meditation Class.

 Becoming a member of Kadampa Meditation Center is the most economical way to enjoy all our classes, retreats, day courses and branch classes, while also supporting the growth of the city temple and Kadam Dharma throughout the world.
 If you attend center classes regularly, your membership will represent a substantial savings over the drop-in costs.
 Most special events, such as workshops and retreat will have savings for members .